 The fBPD does not seem to realize that this strategy almost always backfires.
 The inversion and the blackmail make the child less bonded to the fBPD, as emotional abuse does not intensify the bond but rather weakens it.
-This then increases the necessity for the fBPD to use these manipulative behaviors and is even seen as a justification for doing so.
+This then increases the impetus for the fBPD to use these manipulative behaviors and is even seen as a justification for doing so.

 Take Home Message:

 If you are a parent and think that you may be overly attached to your child after a divorce, it’s in everyone’s interest to get outside help from a qualified therapist.
-Just because you may be responding poorly, doesn’t mean things can’t be righted.
+Just because you may be responding poorly doesn’t mean things can’t be righted.
 Your kids are worth it.